You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Our best gets better with love, compassion and gentle correction.

-Attack of self or others is not a good motivator for long term change.
+Attack of self or others is not a good motivator for change- love is.

 When making a decision, ask: